1983 All-Ireland Minor Football Championship

 The 1983 All-Ireland Minor Football Championship was the 52nd staging of the All-Ireland Minor Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament for boys under the age of 18.

 Dublin entered the championship as defending champions, however, they were defeated in the Leinster Championship.

-On 18 September 1983, Derry won the championship following an 0-8 to 1-3 defeat of Cork in the All-Ireland final.
+On 18 September 1983, Derry won the championship following a 0-8 to 1-3 defeat of Cork in the All-Ireland final.
 This was their second All-Ireland title overall and their first in 18 championship seasons.